Arrow BOOK

 • Persistent symptoms despite physiotherapy or medication

-• Pain patterns suspected to originate from thoracic nerve inflammation
+• Pain patterns suspected to arise from thoracic nerve inflammation

-A consultation is required to confirm suitability and ensure the symptoms match a pattern that may respond to epidural treatment.
+A consultation is required to confirm suitability and ensure the symptoms match a pattern that may respond to thoracic epidural injection.

 What to expect during the procedure

-1. Your consultant reviews the plan and answers any final questions.
+1. Your consultant reviews the treatment plan and answers any final questions

 After the procedure

-• Most people return to normal activities the next day, avoiding strenuous exercise for 24 hours.
+• Most people return to normal activities the next day while avoiding strenuous exercise for 24 hours

 Benefits

-• May reduce mid‑back and radiating chest pain
+• May reduce mid back and radiating rib pain

-• Can help confirm whether nerve inflammation is the source of symptoms
+• Can help confirm whether nerve inflammation is contributing to symptoms

 • May improve mobility and breathing comfort